Dooring is a serious risk for bike riders and available prevention measures are rarely deployed.

 - Don’t be distracted by using your mobile phone.

-For bike riders
+Advice for bike riders

 While it is never the rider’s fault when hit by an opening door, bike riders must be aware of the risk and position themselves so that any chance of a collision is reduced.